DaveBatton/iOS-SDK/README.md

 * * *

-New in Version 1.0.4
+New in Version 1.0.5
 --------------------

-**Bug Fixes**
+***Features***

-- Fixed instructions for configuring Flickr.
+* Show detailed image upload progress when ordering.
-- Fixed permissions request for Facebook so your FB app doesn't need to be in an approved/reviewed state to test it.
+* Added the LPFOrderViewControllerDelgate to keep updated on current order status.

-- Flickr now supports https only.
+***Bug Fixes***

-- Serialized image uploads to support larger orders.
+- Facebook required permissions minimized to photos only.

 * * *